 A third factor contributing to the growth of the divorce industry is the increasing rate of divorces that required litigation and legal action.

-A forth factor is an increase in the fees for the legal services provided to couples who are looking to get a divorce.
+A fourth factor is an increase in the fees for the legal services provided to couples who are looking to get a divorce.

-The forth factor is mainly driven by both an increase in the hourly rate of divorce lawyers.
-But it is also occurring due to rising complexities of divorce cases.
+The fourth factor is mainly driven by an increase in the hourly rate of divorce lawyers.
+But it is also occurring due to the rising complexities of divorce cases.

 Rediscovering Intimacy: A Journey with Sex Toys

 Divorce, while emotionally challenging, can also be a time of self-reflection, growth, and rediscovery.
 As individuals navigate the complexities of separation, it’s essential to remember the importance of self-care and intimacy.
 Whether you’re looking to explore new facets of your sexuality or simply seeking comfort during transitional times, sex toys can be a valuable companion.
 Here’s a curated list of products from Bedbible to guide you on this journey: